MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-enterprise-personal.md

   >
   >     If you change an existing policy with the **Required password type** and **Minimum password length** settings that already configured, then Android Enterprise 12+ devices will automatically use the **Password complexity** setting with the **High** complexity.
   >
-  >     For Android Enterprise 12+ devices, it's recommended to create a new policy and configure the **Password complexity** setting.
+  >     For Android Enterprise 12+ devices, it's recommended to configure the **Password complexity** setting.
   >
   > - If the **Required password type** and **Minimum password length** settings aren't changed from the default values in a policy, then no password policy is automatically applied to newly enrolled Android Enterprise 12+ devices.
   > - The **Password complexity** setting will be enforced in the December release of the Company Portal app.